Joe & Mac: Reception

 Huw Melliar-Smith of Amiga Action reviewed that the animation of the game's enemies "is pretty good.
 Not spectacular, but good nonetheless.
 As Joe & Mac are the focus of attention, perhaps a little more effort might have gone into their creation".
 Melliar-Smith praised the multiplayer option as being superior to single-player mode, and also complimented the sound effects, but called the music repetitive and not creative.
 Melliar-Smith also criticized the unresponsive controls.
 Dave Paget of Amiga Format praised its "clear graphics and well-drawn backdrops", but was critical of the linear gameplay.

 David Upchurch of The One Amiga called the plot and gameplay "uninspired", also criticizing the graphics (specifically its colour palettes as garrish and sprites appearing in the backgrounds), its unresponsive controls and the game's difficulty, but praised the sound.

 Stuart Campbell of Amiga Power criticized the game for using "the kind of options screen that you'd have to be a professional semaphore operator to penetrate.
 I had to spend almost five minutes reading the manual just to work out how to select which of the two pointlessly-complicated joystick modes I wanted to use [...] and I still haven't quite got to grips with how to toggle the music and sound effects".
 Campbell also criticized the game's graphics on Amiga, the game's poor control system and its short, tedious levels.

-Total! gave the Game Boy version 75%, praising the graphics, but criticizing the collision detection.
+Total! gave the Game Boy version 75%, praising the graphics but criticizing the collision detection.
 The magazine also criticized the backgrounds, which caused the main character of Joe to blend into the environment, creating confusion regarding his location.
-Nintendo Power positively wrote about the Game Boy version: "Good graphics and animation rival those of the NES and Super NES versions", but negatively said: "Background blur while walking is severe, making it difficult to see approaching enemies".
-In 2018, Complex ranked Joe & Mac 69th on their "The Best Super Nintendo Games of All Time".
+Nintendo Power positively wrote about the Game Boy version: "Good graphics and animation rival those of the NES and Super NES versions", but said that the "background blur while walking is severe, making it difficult to see approaching enemies".
+In 2018, Complex ranked Joe & Mac 69th on their list of "The Best Super Nintendo Games of All Time".

 Legacy

 The game was followed by various sequels.
 Joe also appeared in the 1993 Game Boy puzzle game Franky, Joe & Dirk: On the Tiles, along with Franky from Dr. Franken and Dirk the Daring from Dragon's Lair.
 The Japanese version of the SNES game Congo's Caper was presented as a sequel called Tatakae Genshijin 2: Rookie no Bōken and featured a new protagonist.
 The title duo would later return in Joe & Mac 2: Lost in the Tropics, which added light role-playing aspects to the series.
 An arcade sequel titled Joe & Mac Returns eschewed the scrolling action of the original games in favor of gameplay similar to another Data East series, Tumblepop.

 Joe and Mac appear in a German Mario comic, titled Super Mario: Verloren in der Zeit.

-An updated version of the game has been announced for release exclusively for the Intellivision Amico.